Nico Hoerner Player Props: Cubs vs. Orioles

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .375, fueled by 14 extra-base hits.
+- Hoerner leads Chicago in slugging percentage (.385) thanks to 16 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 28th, his on-base percentage ranks 70th, and he is 132nd in the league in slugging.
+- Among qualified hitters in baseball, he ranks 24th in batting average, 68th in on-base percentage, and 123rd in slugging.

-- Hoerner will look to extend his five-game hitting streak.
-He's batting .348 during his last outings.
+- Hoerner enters this game on a six-game hitting streak.
+During his last games, he's hitting .364.

-- Hoerner has picked up a hit in 46 of 61 games this season, with multiple hits 21 times.
+- Hoerner has an RBI in 19 of 62 games this year, with multiple RBI in nine of them.

-- He has hit a home run in four games this year (6.6%), leaving the park in 1.4% of his chances at the plate.

-- In 18 games this season (29.5%), Hoerner has picked up an RBI, and in eight of those games (13.1%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.